SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 3 - Create a Dynamic SDN object [troubleshooting required]

-* Is your Hub FortiGate able to see the Dynamic filters ?
+* Can the Hub FortiGate Azure SDN Connector read the Azure environment?
   * **Troubleshoot and Make the required changes to allow the FortiGate to retrieve the SDN filters.**

     * Hub FortiGate debug the Azure SDN Connector